 Important! - Please check to make sure that the jumper next to the 20-pin microcontroller is set to short the two RAAS-8 pins as shown in the bottom image to the right:

-Attach the main circuit board using a 6-32 x $\frac{1}{2}$ pan head screw at each standoff.
-51 position is pointing up.
+54 Attach the main circuit board using a 6-32 x 1⁄4" pan head screw at each standoff.

 POWER SWITCH AND RIBBON CABLES